kodlian/SwiftRegexDSL/README.md

 ```

 ### Pattern
-SwiftRegexDSL implements the most common pattern found in the [`ICU`](http://userguide.icu-project.org/strings/regexp) API used by the Swift foundation.
+SwiftRegexDSL implements the most common pattern found in the [`ICU`](http://userguide.icu-project.org/strings/regexp) API supported by the Swift Foundation.

 #### The basic
 Most common character classes and special characters are supported such as `AnyCharacter`, `Digit`, `NotDigit`, `Word`, `Whitespace`.
 Please refer to `CharacterClass.swift` and `SpecialCharacters.swift` to see the full coverage.